The Twelve Steps are the Cornerstone of Recovery

 Although it’s possible to work the steps on your own, we highly encourage our members to work the steps in conjunction with a step study or sponsor.

-The links at the bottom of this page provide tools to help you successfully learn each step.
+The links below provide tools to help you successfully learn each step.

 Meetings are a good place to discuss how you are progressing through each step and a place to receive guidance from experienced CoDA members.
 The remainder of this page discusses the benefits of a step study.

 A step study is a meeting specifically dedicated to learning the steps.
 Most step studies will use a workbook and dedicate a week or more to each step before progressing to the next.
 The format of the meetings is to gain maximum exposure to the steps as you progress.
 It’s important to remember that we’ve spent the better part of a lifetime learning codependent behaviors that no longer serve us.
 We need to be patient with ourselves as we learn AND practice healthy patterns of behavior that lead to better relationships with ourselves and others.
 Many members find that it helps to attend both a step study and our regular weekly CoDA meeting for maximum benefit.